jlewis-89/Milestone-Project-2/README.md

 * With more time I would have liked to add more animations and effects to enhance the UX

 ## Testing

+Testing code is an important part of the development process, during the development of this project manual testing was carried out to ensure functionality and correct operation while in development and post development.
+A combination of both automated and manual testing has been utilised in this project to ensure a comprehensive review of the work before deployment.
+Manual testing is usually best fitted to smaller scale project but has the advantage of highlighting UI issues.
+Automated testing is usually carried out by softwarte or in this case online services and is best suited to large scale applications and is less error prone.

+Manual testing has been carried out by myself during development and by a number of friends and family memebers in the alpha testing phase where by functionality and UI have been assessed and issues highlighted have been ackwonledged and rectified.

-Automated Testing via online validators has been performed to ensure the code comlies with current industry standards and expectations, the results of which have been compiled below.
+Automated testing via online validators has been performed to ensure the code complies with current industry standards and expectations, the results of which have been compiled below.

 ### HTML Validator
 [W3 HTML Validator](https://validator.w3.org/)